Oni (Japanese demon)

 No bulge.
 Indeed.

-She, Kishiboshin, became a great protector from a demon.
-She DROPPED THE HORN.
+She, Kishiboshin, became a great protector.
+Then, she DROPPED THE HORN.
 It is why the capital, 鬼, does not have a top in the shrine.

 It is a catchy legend.

-However, such a famous god is not only one example of how someone (or his reflection in a mirror) transformed into the Oni.
+However, such a famous god is not the only example of how someone transformed into a god-like being.

 Let us show you one more famous protector of PLAGUE.